Federal Signal Streethawk Lightbar

 StrobeHawk

 The StreetHawk was offered as a StrobeHawk.
 The StrobeHawk had a strobe light and strobe power supply mounted in it.
 As you can see in the photo above it had mirrors to multiply the flash.
-You can see that there is actually two (2) rows of mirrors, but the first row is split to allow the strobe to flash through to be reflected by the second
+You can see that there are actually two (2) rows of mirrors, but the first row is split to allow the strobe to flash through to be reflected by the second

 Internal Views